puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_datatypes.markdown

 Booleans
 -----

 The boolean type has two possible values: `true` and `false`.
 Literal booleans must be one of these two bare words (that is, not quoted).

 The condition of an ["if" statement][if] is a boolean value.
 All of Puppet's [comparison expressions][comparison] return boolean values, as do many [functions][function].

 ### Automatic Conversion to Boolean

 If a non-boolean value is used where a boolean is required, it will be automatically converted to a boolean as follows:

 Strings
 : All strings are true, including the empty string (`""`).
-That means the string `"false"` actually resolves as true.
+That means the string `"false"` actually resolves as true. **Warning: Puppet may be configured to treat all [facts][] as strings,** which can make using boolean facts tricky.
+See [the docs on fact data types][fact_datatypes] for more info.

   > Note: the [puppetlabs-stdlib][stdlib] module includes a `str2bool` function which converts strings to boolean values more intelligently.

 Numbers
 : All numbers are true, including zero and negative numbers.

   > Note: the [puppetlabs-stdlib][stdlib] module includes a `num2bool` function which converts numbers to boolean values more intelligently.

 Undef
 : The special data type `undef` is false.